spree/spree/guides/content/developer/deployment/ubuntu.markdown

 ---
 title: "Deploying to Heroku"
-has_toc: true
 ---

-## Deploying to Ubuntu
+## Overview

 This guide will walk you through configuring and deploying your Spree application to an environment on Ubuntu 12.04.

 This guide assumes an absolutely clean-slate Ubuntu 12.04 Server install, and covers setting up the following things:

 * A user for the application
 * Operating system dependencies required for Ruby, Rails and Spree
 * Ruby 1.9.3
 * Rails 3.2.12